5th Gorkha Rifles (Frontier Force): Second World War

-The 4th Battalion was raised in 1941 and also served in the Burma Campaign as part of the 7th Indian Infantry Division, fighting in five epic battles at North Arakan, Buthidaung (Battle of the Admin Box), Kohima, Pakkoku (Irrawaddy), and Sittang.
+The 4th Battalion was raised in 1941 and also served in the Burma Campaign as part of the 7th Indian Infantry Division, fighting in five battles at North Arakan, Buthidaung (Battle of the Admin Box), Kohima, Pakkoku (Irrawaddy) and Sittang.
 The battalion had the unique distinction of getting four Battle Honours for the five battles fought.
-Major I M Brown of the 4th Battalion was one of the few soldiers of the Second World War who was awarded the Military Cross three times.
+Major I. M. Brown of the 4th Battalion was one of the few soldiers of the Second World War who was awarded the Military Cross three times.

+The 5th battalion was raised on 1 October 1940 as Third Battalion of the 6th Gurkha Rifles at Abbotabad.
+On 1 January 1948, the battalion was re-designated as Fifth Battalion of the 5th Gorkha Rifles (Frontier Force).
+The battalion took part in the Chindit operations in Burma as part of 77 Independent Infantry Brigade.
+The battalion demonstrated extraordinary bravery in the capture of Mogaung on 23 June 1944, earning two Victoria Crosses in a single day—a rare feat in a single battle.

 Post Independence

 On Independence, the 5th Royal Gurkha Rifles (Frontier Force) was one of the six Gurkha regiments that remained part of the new Indian Army; they were renamed the 5th Gorkha Rifles (Frontier Force) in 1950.
 The Regiment now has a total of six Battalions and has participated in virtually every major action the Indian Army has undertaken in its four wars with Pakistan, including the first heliborne operations undertaken by the army during the 1971 war.
 The regiment has participated in the following actions: